C++20 Modules

 Unlike the traditional #include directive, modules support encapsulation natively.
 We can decide which parts of our module are private, and which parts are public.

 By default, everything is private.
-So, the namespace, class, and everything we defined in the previous example is private - it is not part of the module interface.
+Therefore, the namespace, class, and everything we defined in the previous example is private - it is not part of the module interface.

 Troubleshooting - could not find module

 Our compiler may not automatically recognize that a file is defining a module and may need help to build our program successfully.
-How we do that depends on the build tools we’re using.
+How we do this depends on the build tools we’re using.

 Within Visual Studio, we can tell the compiler what a file is creating a module by right-clicking it in the Solution Explorer, navigating to Properties > C/C++ > Advanced > Compile As, and selecting C++ Module Code (/interface)